rwieruch/blog_robinwieruch_content/react-firebase-redux-tutorial.md

 export default withEmailVerification;
 {{< /highlight >}}

-And last but not least, the AccountPage component which displays the authenticated user but also renders the component that manages all the sign-in methods for the user:
+And last but not least, the AccountPage component which displays the authenticated user but also renders the component that manages all the sign in methods for the user:

 {{< highlight javascript "hl_lines=2 12 23 24 25 30" >}}
 import React, { Component } from 'react';